direktspeed/storage-api/README.md

 CRUD api that allows you to create deploy and maintain storage structures and also use them transperent. - BSL Licensed

 ## Features
-Implements diffrent Top Notch Distribution Indexing Storage Sync Sharding Cluster Algrythms as also helps you to maintain them.
+- Implements diffrent Top Notch Distribution Indexing Storage Sync Sharding Cluster Algrythms as also helps you to maintain them.
+- Easy Integration and support for Ceph, GlusterFS, GitAnnex, MergeFS, ExtremFS, ZFS, SquashFS and Many More.

 ## Usa Cases / Case Studies
 - Bio Research Projects